tearust/t-rust/obsidian/Sep2022_tokenomics/state_maintainers.md

 There are limited number of the state maintainer in the TEA project.
 Each maintianer will require to own a "Seat"to work.
 The seat can be obtain via an auction.
 The owner of seat will need to pay [[obsidian/epoch10_billing_tax/maintainer_tax| maintainer tax]].

 ##  State broadcasting
 [[hosting_nodes]] can send query txns to state maintainers for latest state, but in most cases, the hosting nodes will cache a historical states in its own node.
 They will receive the update of latest state from state maintainer using state subscription model.
-This model runs in multi-tiers.
-The state maintainers only broadcasting to a limited number of "top tier" hosting nodes to reduce the network bandwidth consumption.
-Then the top tier hosting nodes broadcast to the "second tier", then "third tier" and so on.
+The state maintainers only broadcasting to a limited number [[seated_hosting]] to reduce the network bandwidth consumption.

-The hosting nodes can join a tier by obtaining the tier seat via an auction.
+The hosting nodes can become [[seated_hosting]] by obtaining the [[state_subscription_seat]] via an auction.
 This similar to the state maintainer seat auction.
-Of course, they will need to pay tier tax too.
+Of course, they will need to pay tax too.